elarso2/StoreWishList/README.md

 And our project presentation can be viewed by following [this link](https://docs.google.com/presentation/d/1hNsW55gy8Cug0tZ5fcUg5wtITZiIPphyYrzN69jnYKU/edit?usp=sharing).

-## Dependencies
+## Dependencies and Technologies

-Development of this application required the Express, Express-Session, Express-handlebars, MySQL2, Sequelize, Connect-Session-Sequelize, Bcrypt, Dotenv, ESLint, Eslint-Config-Prettier, Prettier and _____ npm packages.
+Development of this application/ npm packages required:
+1. Express,
+2. Express-Session,
+3. Express-handlebars,
+4. MySQL2,
+5. Sequelize,
+6. Connect-Session-Sequelize,
+7. Bcrypt,
+8. Dotenv,
+9. ESLint,
+10. Eslint-Config-Prettier,
+11. Prettier and

 ## Testing